-In the data-driven setting, we are given multiple problem instances $P_1, \dots, P_N$, where each instance $P_i$ consists of a set of points $S$ and a set of distance functions $\boldsymbol{\delta}$.
-Assuming that there exists an underlying problem distribution that represents a specific application domain, we aim to determine how many problem instances are sufficient to learn the parameters of the linkage function families and the weights of the distance functions (for the families $\cM_1$ and $\cM_2$).
+\paragraph{Data-driven AHC.} In the data-driven setting, we are given multiple problem instances $P_1, \dots, P_N$, where each problem instance $P_i = (S_i, \boldsymbol{\delta})$ consists of a set of points $S_i$ that need to be clustered and a fixed set of distance functions $\boldsymbol{\delta}$ that is shared across problem instances.
+Assuming that there exists an underlying problem distribution that represents a specific application domain, we aim to determine how many problem instances are sufficient to learn the parameters $\alpha$ of the linkage function families and the weights $\boldsymbol{\beta}$ of the distance functions (for the families $\cM_1$ and $\cM_2$).
 These questions are equivalent to analyzing the pseudo-dimension of the following classes of utility functions.